MarietteO/Excelprojects/Microsoft_Excel_102.md

 <h3>Section 18: Excel PivotTables</h3>
 <b>Understanding Excel PivotTables:</b> PivotTables are new tables created from selected data in other, more extensive tables.
 You can use it to see, for example, how many sales of each item happened in a specific month.<br>
+<b>Creating an Excel PivotTable: </b>You can create a pivot table using the range of the original list, but then, when the original list updates, the pivot table will no longer be accurate.<br>
+Another way to do it is to format the original list as a table and then use the table name inside the pivot table reference.
+This way when the original table updates, the pivot table will update with it:<br>
+To format original list as table: Click anywhere in the list -> Home Tab -> Styles -> Format as Table -> Pick any style -> Click OK<br>
+To find table name: Click in the table -> Table Design Tab -> Properties (on the left) -> Table name<br>
+To create pivot table: Click into table -> Insert Tab -> PivotTable<br>
+Under Table Range, insert name of Table, then choose where you wish to place the pivot table.
+(Ignore the other options for now.
+They have to do with Power Pivot etc.)<br>
+Now, on the left, you will see the beginning portions of your pivot table, and on the right, you will see where you need to enter the Pivot Table fields.
+You also have two new tabs at the top of the screen: PivotTable Analyze, and Design.<br>
 ##START AT 101